Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials, and templates.

 I used an old Reader’s Digest Condensed Book for this project.
 Cut the first few pages along the cover.

-Lay your circle guide on the pages, about 1 " to 1 " from the front and side of the page.
+Lay your circle guide on the pages, about 1" x 1" from the front and side of the page.

-Using the utility knife, cut around the guide a few times, then remove those cut circles and continue cutting until you have about " depth (well.)
-Paint one of the cut out circles yellow and let it dry.
+Using the utility knife, cut around the guide a few times, then remove those cut circles and continue cutting until you have some depth.
+Paint one of the cut-out circles yellow and let it dry.

 With the dark blue paint, paint the inside cover and any showing cover of the book.
 Mix a little water with white glue and paint the edges of the book.
 Place weight on the pages and let the glue dry.